kimmotarkkanen/Design-and-Use-of-Relational-Databases/Introduction_to_databases.md

 - Shared: Several applications can use.

-		à Separated from the individual application (its own layer)
+		Separated from the individual application (its own layer)
 - Collection: Data forms a coherent whole.
 - Data: data, not information or knowledge.
 - Logically related: How pieces of data relate to each other and form the collection, and how single data can be iodentified